vevladdd/ROE-Waterfall/README.md

 ## INSTALLATION INSTRUCTIONS

-**Please note that the latest version moved several files.
+**Please note that the latest version (as of 2021-03-20) moved several files.
 Delete the `GameData/ROEngines/Waterfall` folder before updating.**

 **These configurations are based on the git versions of Realism Overhaul (at least [`295cdb8`](https://github.com/KSP-RO/RealismOverhaul/commit/295cdb89d03d0fc0276e4b07f167f835be3cf206)) and ROEngines (at least [`03e06e2`](https://github.com/KSP-RO/ROEngines/commit/03e06e29ecfa751fc835ccdff10d483aee4f51a7)).
 Using the release (i.e., CKAN) versions of these mods will break certain plumes.**